na-na-hi/renget/archive/BulkGuide.md

 Polteageist:
 Sex: N/A
 Ability: Cursed Body
 He's a potter from Redkiln who was, at one point, a perfectionist.
-The pot he lives in is noticably shoddier than others of his kind - he was tricked by a green, lanky stranger into buying a counterfeit to evolve into, 20 years before the events of Part 3.
+The pot he lives in is noticably shoddier than others of his kind - he was tricked by Lombre into buying a counterfeit to evolve into 20 years before the events of Part 3.
 He also describes himself as one of the few Pokemon on the Sand Continent who can make good porcelain.

 Sonora, aka "Merry" (Maractus):
 Sex: Female